Helena Police Department Employment

 Interview & Hiring Process

 Interviews are a two-part process.
 Once you have passed all of the above testing, an interview will be scheduled.
 Applications will be reviewed and a panel will be assembled for oral interviews.
 Depending on where you rank for oral interviews you may be asked to come back for a final interview.

 Once a final interview has been completed and a hiring list is compiled, a background investigation will be initiated.
 If candidates are successful in passing the background investigation, a Conditional Offer of Employment could be made, provided there are openings.

 Upon acceptance of an officer position the candidate must perform and pass a medical physical, drug test, and psychological exam.

 Newly-hired officers must complete a 12-month probationary period.

 If not POST certified at the time of hire, officers must complete the 12-week Peace Officer Basic course at the Montana Law Enforcement Academy.

 All new officers must also successfully complete a 14-week Field Training & Evaluation Program where they are trained and evaluated by veteran department Field Training Officers through field work and daily patrol duties.

 Patrol officers are assigned to a 4-day on/3-day off shift, working 10 hour shifts.
 Probationary officers may be assigned to any shift based on department needs and should expect to work all patrol shifts throughout their probationary period.

 Officers are eligible to bid for a requested work shift after completion of their probationary period.
 Shift bids are for 6-month periods and are awarded based on seniority.

-For further information on our hiring, application, or testing process please contact Lieutenant Randy Ranalli at 406-457-8838 or by email at email@example.com
+For further information on our hiring, application, or testing process please contact Captain Randy Ranalli at 406-457-8838 or by email at email@example.com